 Adults and children need security in their relationships.
 It’s a basic human need.
-Without security we feel somehow lost in the world and unsafe.
-From a young age we orientate around our primary care givers – normally parents – and form an incredibly close bond and attachment affecting everything in childhood including stress levels, confidence, physical and mental health.
+Without security, we feel somehow lost in the world and unsafe.
+From a young age we orientate around our primary caregivers – normally parents – and form an incredibly close bond and attachment affecting everything in childhood including stress levels, confidence, and physical and mental health.

 We can represent this cycle of exploration and return with the circle below.